ENSpunks/LLC/Introduction.md

 TOKENIZATION LLC, is a Delaware Series Limited Liability Company

 A Series LLC, short for Series Limited Liability Company, is a unique legal structure that is oddly a lot like ENS Names.
-Where the ENS can create any number of subdomains, each with its own owner, manager, addresses, assets and records, the Series LLC can create an number of series, or seperate LLCs, each with its own owner, manager, accounts, assets, records, and limited liability protections.
-Further, where ENS has an owner and manager, where the owner can change the manager, each series has a owner(member) and manager, where the owner can set the manager.
-Where ENS names can be wrapped or unwrapped, the a Delaware Series LLC series can be registered or protected.
+Where the ENS can create any number of subdomains, each with its own owner, manager, addresses, assets and records, the Series LLC can create any number of series, or seperate LLCs, each with its own owner, manager, accounts, assets, records, and limited liability protections.
+Further, where ENS has an owner and manager and the owner can change the manager, each series has a owner (called member) and manager, similarly the series owner can "set" the manager.
+Also where ENS names can be wrapped or unwrapped, a Delaware Series LLC series can be registered or protected.

-The LLC Oracle, describe below, is like DNSSEC for gasless DNS import into ENS, mostly invisible infrastructure that provides a independent source of truth or verification, or in the case of LLCs "proof of legal personhood".
+The LLC Oracle, describe below, is similar to DNSSEC for gasless DNS import into ENS.
+Mostly invisible infrastructure that when enabled provides an independent source of truth or verification, or in the case of LLCs "proof of legal personhood".

 ### 🔮 LLC ORACLE